SumaiyaUsman/Philly-Foodies/README.md

 2. **Viewing Food Truck Menu**:
     - Click on the name of a food truck from the list.
     - The menu for the selected food truck will be shown.

+3. **Adding a Food Truck**:
+    - Tap the **Add** button ("+" icon).
+    - Fill in the details for the new food truck and save.

+### Map Button

+1. **Viewing Food Truck Locations**:
+    - Tap the **Map** button on the navigation bar.
+    - Food truck pins will be displayed on the map.

+2. **Viewing Food Truck Menu from Map**:
+    - Click on a food truck pin.
+    - The name of the food truck will appear; tap on it to view the menu.

+3. **Navigating to Food Truck**:
+    - Click the small map icon in the lower right corner.
+    - This will direct you to Google Maps for navigation to the selected food truck.

+### Post Button

+1. **Posting (For Subscribed Users Only)**:
+    - Tap the **Post** button on the navigation bar.
+    - Unsubscribed users will be prompted to log in for uploading a post.

+2. **Creating a Post**:
+    - Tap the pencil icon.
+    - Enter a title and content for your post.
+    - If you try to save without filling in both fields, you will see a message: "Title and contents must be filled"
+    - Click **SAVE** button, when post is ready.

+3. **Resetting Post's Images**:
+    - Tap the **RESET** button to clear any images attached to the post.
+---
+We hope this user guide helps you make the most of the Philly Foodies app.
+Enjoy finding and exploring delicious food trucks in your area!
+If you encounter any issues or have any questions, please reach out to us.

 # Philly Foodies System Manual